sdiehl/wiwinwlh/tutorial.md

 second :: a -> (Bool, a)
 second = (True,)
 ```

+An example for a 7-tuple where three values are specified in the section.

 ```haskell
 f :: t -> t1 -> t2 -> t3 -> (t, (), t1, (), (), t2, t3)